 - We recommend that prospective TAs notattempt the exam during their first quarter at Stanford unless required by their departments.

-The most important factor in taking the exam is for the student to be confident that he or she commands the appropriate level of speaking and listening proficiency to take on the challenging responsibilities of teaching in the English medium.
+The most important factor in taking the exam is for the student to be confident that they command the appropriate level of speaking and listening proficiency to take on the challenging responsibilities of teaching in English.
 Students who believe their English is insufficient are strongly recommended to take additional EFS courses in listening and speaking prior to attempting the exam.

 About the TA Screening

 This half-hour English screening involves a simulation of an office-hour interaction between a TA and student, during which time the prospective TA's accuracy, fluency, and communication style are evaluated.
-The prospective TA should bring an introductory textbook from his or her field.
+The prospective TA should bring an introductory textbook from their field.
+This book need not be the actual book from a course they might TA or CA for; rather, it should be indicative of the type of content covered in such a course.
 The examiner will select two sections from the textbook and the prospective TA will be given five minutes to decide which of these to focus on for the simulated office hour.
 The exam will begin with an oral reading to get a preliminary assessment of the prospective TA's pronunciation.
 This is followed by the office hour simulation with the examiner in the role of a student.
-No advance preparation needed.
+No advance preparation is needed.

 Retesting prior to fulfilling the requirements is normally not allowed until at least one quarter has passed, and students may ask to be retested only once before fulfilling their requirements.

-Faculty or staff questions regarding TA clearances should be addressed to Phil Hubbard, EFS Director: firstname.lastname@example.org 725-1557.
+Faculty or staff questions regarding TA clearances should be addressed to Kristopher Geda, EFS Coordinator